hunghuynh1110/Alzheimers-MRI-ConvNext/README.md

 Alzheimer’s disease (AD) is a progressive neurodegenerative disorder characterized by structural brain changes visible in MRI scans.
 The goal of this project is to classify MRI brain slices from the ADNI dataset into Alzheimer’s Disease (AD) or Cognitively Normal (CN) categories.

-This project goal is to classify between Alzheimer's Disease (AD) and Normal Control (NC) images in the Alzheimer's Disease Neuroimaging Initiative (ADNI) brain dataset [[1]](#adni-link) and contributes to the open-source PatternAnalysis repository under the recognition branch.
-The desired test accuracy is 0.8, as specified in the requirement.
+This project goal is to classify between Alzheimer's Disease (AD) and Normal Control (NC) images in the Alzheimer's Disease Neuroimaging Initiative (ADNI) brain dataset [[1]](#adni-link) and contributes to the open-source [PatternAnalysis](https://github.com/shakes76/PatternAnalysis-2025) repository.

 The model reaches a 0.80933 accuracy on the ADNI test dataset